dave-code-ruiz/elkbledom/README.md

 ### [HACS](https://hacs.xyz/) (recommended)

-Installation can be done through [HACS custom repository](https://hacs.xyz/docs/faq/custom_repositories).
+Installation can be done through HACS , search "elkbledom" and download it

 ### Manual installation